nevishs/Docker-SVN/README.md

 ## Useful Commands:
 ```
 > docker image ls            //lists all the images, this command is useful to find the repo name and image id
 > docker container ps -a     //lists all the containers
 > docker stop CONTAINERID    //stops the container
 > docker rm CONTAINERID      //destroys the container
-> svn info svn://localhost:3960/new-repo  //check the repositories
 ```